-Pastoral Counseling In the Urban Setting
+Counseling In the Urban Setting

-Prerequisite(s): Introduction to Urban Studies and Urban Sociology
+Department: Departments of Church Leadership Program: Urban Studies Credits: 3 Prerequisite(s): Introduction to Urban Studies and Urban Sociology

 This skills course is designed to help the urban minister provide comfort, encouragement and instruction in an urban setting through brief, bible-centered encounters.
 It will help maximize their effectiveness when working with a culturally diverse population.
 Special emphasis will be given to learning how and when to refer to other helping professionals.